- News & Events

 - About Us

-3. Talk about your ideas with ARTH faculty members whose interests and teaching areas coincide with the work you would like to do.
-Ideally, these should be people with whom you have studied before.
-Obtain the agreement of a faculty member to supervise your work.
+1. Have an ARTH faculty who will be your academic advisor.
+Even if you have not yet been accepted for the internship, you are advised to seek a faculty advisor in advance.
+Your faculty advisor’s areas of specialization should coincide with the work you would likely be doing during the internship.
+Ideally, these should be faculty members with whom you have studied before.
 The faculty supervisor must be a regular member of the ARTH department faculty.
 Adjunct faculty members do not supervise internships.

-8. Work out with your on-site supervisor exactly what you will be doing during your internship.
+2. Upon receiving and accepting your museum internship offer: Work out with your on-site internship supervisor exactly what you will be doing during your internship.

 a.
 You will normally meet with your faculty supervisor approximately every two weeks.